getCUJO/QoOID/draft-ietf-ippm-qoo.md

 (1,1,1,1,1,200,200,200,200,200) have identical distributions, but may have different application performance.
 Ignoring this information is a tradeoff between simplicity and precision.
-To capture all information necessary to perfectly capture outcomes quickly gets into extreme levels of overhead and high computational complexity.
-An application's performance depends on reactions to varying network performance, meaning nearly all different series of latencies may have different application outcomes.
+To capture all information necessary to adequately capture outcomes quickly gets into extreme levels of overhead and high computational complexity.
+An application's performance depends on reactions to varying network conditions, meaning nearly all different series of latencies may have different application outcomes.

-## Subsampling the real distribution
+## Subsampling the Real Distribution
 Additionally, it is not feasible to capture latency for every packet transmitted.
 Probing and sampling can be performed, but some aspects will always remain unknown.
-This introduces an element of probability.
-Absolute perfection cannot be achieved; rather than disregarding this reality, it is more practical to acknowledge it.
-Therefore, discussing the probability of outcomes provides a more accurate and meaningful approach.
+This introduces an element of uncertainty and perfect predictions cannot be achieved; rather than disregarding this reality, it is more practical to acknowledge it.
+Therefore, discussing the assessment of outcomes provides a more accurate and meaningful approach.

-## Assuming Linear Relationship between Perfect and Unusable (and that it is not really a probability)
+## Assuming Linear Relationship Between Optimal Performance and Unusable
+It has been shown that, for example, interactivity cannot be modeled by a linear scale {{G.1051}}.
+Thus, the linear modeling proposed here adds an error in the perceived performance of interactive applications.

 One can conjure up scenarios where 50ms latency is actually worse than 51ms latency as developers may have chosen 50ms as the threshold for changing quality, and the threshold may be imperfect.
 Taking these scenarios into account